Setup Caddy as a reverse proxy on NixOS (Part 2: Hardening)

 8. Yes to rate-limiting login attempts

 Once the secret is generated, TOTP can be enabled using the following config.
-I configured it to require OTP when login and sudo, in addition to password.
+I configured it to require OTP as the second-factor authentication when login and ssh.
+There is no security benefit of enabling it on sudo because the secret key is stored in the home folder ($HOME/.google_authenticator) that the user can write to.

 };